Chapter 13 Deploy your application

 Note that when using these functions, you will be able to use the “One click deploy” for these platforms: on the top right of these app.R

-, use the Blue Button to deploy to server.
+, use the Blue Button to deploy to a server.

 to the app.R